JSITAssistance/JSITAssistance/README.md

 - 👋 Hi, I’m James @JSITAssistance
-- 👀 I’m interested in ...
-Tech, Coding and cars
+- 👀 I’m interested in Tech, Coding and cars
-- 🌱 I’m currently learning ...
-Coding to create widgets for MacOS
+- 🌱 I’m currently learning to coding and hopefully create neat widgets for MacOS
 - 📫 How to reach me ...
 Support@jsitassistance.uk

 <!---